What is the Difference Between Croatian and Serbian

 Serbian and Croatian

 From the end of the 19th to the middle of the 20th century (until 1954, more precisely), Serbian and Croatian were one language, the so-called Serbo-Croatian.
 It was the language of Croats, Serbs, Montenegrins, and Bosnians.
 The Croats were the first (in 1954) to start a movement for the isolation of their language, but until the collapse of Yugoslavia, a single language continued to exist.
-Croatian was then spoken in Croatia, and in Serbia, until the reign of Sl.
+Croatian was then spoken in Croatia and in Serbia until the reign of Sl.
 Milosevic continued to communicate in Serbo-Croatian.
 After the collapse of Yugoslavia in the former Yugoslav republics, their language norms began to stand apart actively.
 The language was divided into Serbian, Croatian, Bosnian, and Montenegrin appeared in 1995.

 serbian language vs croatian language

 Creating the Serbo-Croatian language and its division into several autonomous languages can be fully considered a political act.
 The language, because of the acute issue of self-determination of previously united peoples, was divided into several closely related languages.
-The changes in these autonomous languages were often driven by the desire for originality dissimilarity to other languages.
+The changes in these autonomous languages were often driven by the desire for originality and dissimilarity to other languages.
 At any cost, be different from the language of the neighbors.

 To keep the idea of a common language, however, the first constitution of 1921 declared “Serbo-Croatian-Slovene” the “common official language.”
 The former Yugoslav Army provided significant support to Bosnian Serb troops, while the Croatian Army supported Bosnian Croat forces.
 The Yugoslav army, rapidly transforming into a Serbian army, supported the Serbs.